khantact/khantact/README.md

-- Hi, I’m @khantact, but my name is Kevin Han
+- Hi, I’m Kevin Han
 - I am currently a freshman learning Computer Science at Colgate University
 - I can be reached through email at khan@colgate.edu